How much does a funeral cost in Australia? (2026 guide)

 - Find a funeral director near you

-This guide is general information to help Australian families plan, compiled and editorially reviewed by the Funerals Direct team from publicly available sources.
-It is not professional, legal, or financial advice.
-Funeral prices change and vary by provider, region, and circumstances - always request an itemised written quote.
-For prepaid funerals, funeral bonds, or funeral insurance, speak with an independent financial adviser or a free financial counsellor on 1800 007 007.
+This guide is general information to help Australian families, editorially reviewed by the Funerals Direct team from publicly available sources.
+It is not legal or financial advice.
+Funeral prices change and vary by provider and region, so always ask for an itemised written quote.
+For prepaid funerals, bonds, or insurance, consider speaking with an independent financial adviser or a free financial counsellor on 1800 007 007.

 Ready to find a funeral director?